roitblatari/todo-list-Sinatra-Portfolio-Project/README.md

+## Installation
+To use the application locally, clone the repo and run bundle install from the game directory.
+Then run rake db:migrate to load the databases.
+Then, run shotgun and navigate to localhost:9393 in your browser.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/roitblatari/todo-list-Sinatra-Portfolio-Project/.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.